urishani/galilean/README.md

    1. *id* - short name id
    2. *name* - full name
    3. *field* - field of medical expertise
    4. *picture* - name of picture file.
 If missing, defaultDoctor.jpg is used.
 The picture files are located in the installation folder.
 2. **Monday** and additional pages for each work day of the week - Each page has a table with these columns:
-   1. *hour* in which listed are the operational hours of the clinic.
+   1. *hour* - in which listed are the operational hours of the clinic.
 Presently these are from 8 (AM) to 20 (PM).
-   2. *1*,*2*, ...*5*.
-More can be added, each representing a room number.
+   2. *1*,*2*, ...*5* (more can be added) - each representing a room number.
-        To mark room usage, enter the doctor short id in the cell corresponding to
-        that room (column) and the hour (row).
+To mark room usage, enter the doctor short id in the cell corresponding to that room (column) and the hour (row).
    3. *pictures* - in this page list the pictures for the cycling picture effect on the banner.
 This page has two columns:
-      * *picture* which holds pictures file names, located in the installation folder.
+      * *picture* - which holds pictures file names, located in the installation folder.
-      * *cycle* which has
-         only one entry to hold the number of milliseconds for the pictures cycling time.
+      * *cycle* - which has only one entry to hold the number of milliseconds for the pictures cycling time.